eoinkelly/notes/git/git.md

 git checkout ek/some-work -- path/to/foo # checkout from a particular branch
 ```

-a `<tree-ish>` is a commit, tag, tree

-The difference between ~ and ^

-master~3 follow the "first parent" relationships 3 levels back
-master^3 follow the "second parent" relationships 3 levels back

 git remote show origin # see full details of the 'origin' remote

 git pull <remote>